$0 Queensland Foster Care Quick-Start Checklist

 Dimension Why It Matters What to Investigate

-Regional coverage An LCS with strong support in Brisbane may have no caseworkers in Townsville or Central Queensland -- and you cannot transfer easily mid-process Ask whether they have a dedicated team and office in your region, or whether support is delivered remotely from a hub
+Regional coverage An LCS with strong support in Brisbane may have no caseworkers in Townsville or Central Queensland Ask whether they have a dedicated team and office in your region, what happens if you later need to transfer, or whether support is delivered remotely from a hub

 After-hours crisis support Children in care have needs that do not wait until Monday morning -- a child in distress at 2 a.m. on a Saturday requires real support, not a generic call centre Ask whether after-hours calls go to a caseworker who knows your situation or to a centralised intake line, and what the escalation process looks like